hellofresh/browsermob-proxy/README.md

  - -proxyPortRange \<from\>-\<to\>
   - Range of ports reserved for proxies.
 Only applies if *port* parameter is not supplied in the POST request.
 Default values are \<port\>+1 to \<port\>+500+1.
  - -ttl \<seconds\>
+ - -maxResponseSizeBytes max size of response in bytes by default 2097152 (2 MB)
   - Proxy will be automatically deleted after a specified time period.
 Off by default.

 ### Embedded Mode